 Shelby enjoys bringing her unique style to Cub Scouting.
 At a camporee last fall, for example, she wore a fluffy rainbow unicorn tutu.

 She loves swimming, archery, camping and hiking.
 She’d rather dig earthworms from an old, busted cooler to go fishing than do anything else.
 And she has a pretty clear goal in mind.

 “I can’t wait to be an Eagle Scout,” Shelby says.

 Dianna and Shawn have noticed that Shelby is happier than ever — and more confident.

 “The change in her demeanor is remarkable,” Dianna says.
 “She’s opened up so much, and learned to trust people outside her immediate family, which is awesome.”

-In past years, at the playground, she was timid, sticking close by her mom’s side.
+In past years, she was timid at the playground, sticking close to her mom’s side.
 Now she’ll say, “Mom, I’m with my Scouting family.
 I’m safe.”